 Expenditure: An amount of money disbursed for the purchase of goods and services.
+Externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments.

-Family Access to Medical Insurance Security: The state's health insurance program for uninsured and underinsured citizens.
+Family Access to Medical Insurance Security (FAMIS): The state's health insurance program for uninsured and underinsured citizens.

-Family Assessment and Planning Team: A group of community representatives, including human services professionals and parents, who develop service plans for at-risk youth and families.
+Family Assessment and Planning Team (FAPT): A group of community representatives, including human services professionals and parents, who develop service plans for at-risk youth and families.